 Keen to expand your game repertoire?
 The Field includes innovative recipes in every issue, ranging from picnic fare to morsels for the hill and showstopping supper party menus.
-SUBSCRIBE to The Field for just £19.99 and receive a £5 Marks & Spencer gift card by clicking on THIS link.
+SUBSCRIBE to The Field and get your first six issues for JUST £6 by clicking on THIS link.

 Follow The Field on Facebook, Twitter and Instagram to stay up to date with all of our latest recipes, we post new ones every month.
 And join the conversation – Fielders are constantly sharing cooking tips and pictures of their latest supper innovations.
 And we want to see yours.
 Share your game recipes and suppers with us, tag The Field in your pictures or use #TheFieldMagazine.

 Remember to follow the season when getting your pheasant from shot to pot.
 Dryness is a criticism oft leveled at pheasant and this is particularly a problem with older birds.
 Long, slow cooking is the answer.
 But at the start of the season, you can’t do better than roasting the bird whole.
 Our perfect roast pheasant white wine and charlotte potatoes is not too heavy and makes the perfect Sunday lunch before the temperatures drop.